Kalamazoo River: Kalamazoo River oil spill

 On 26 July 2010, an Enbridge Energy pipeline leaked more than 1 e6USgal of tar sands also known as dilbit into Talmadge Creek that flows into the Kalamazoo, initially causing two homes to be evacuated, and prohibitions against fishing and swimming to be posted.
 The US Environmental Protection Agency (EPA) later estimated the spill to be in excess of 1 million gallons.
 On 29 July 2010, the Calhoun County Health Department asked 30 to 50 households to evacuate, and twice as many were advised not to drink their water.
 The National Transportation Safety Board stated the Enbridge oil spill is the costliest onshore cleanup in U.S. history.

 Dams

-A list of major dams on the Kalamazoo River.
+Following is a list of major dams on the Kalamazoo River.
 The Plainwell Dam was removed in 2009.